incoresemi/river_core/docs/source/overview.rst

-   The major output of this stage is a test-list YAML which follows the syntax/schema mentioned in :ref:`Test List Format<testlist>`. this test list capture all the information about the test and necessary collaterals required to compile each test.
+   The major output of this stage is a test-list YAML which follows the syntax/schema mentioned in :ref:`Test List Format<testlist>`. this test list capture all the information about the test and necessary collateral required to compile each test.
 By adopting a standard test-list format, we inherently allow any source of tests to be integrated into RIVER CORE as a generator plugin as long as a valid test list is created.